Goodge Street tube station: Design

-Services and connections
+Services

+Goodge Street station is on the Charing Cross branch of the Northern line in London fare zone 1.
+It is between Warren Street to the north and Tottenham Court Road to the south.
 Train frequencies vary throughout the day, but generally operate every 3–7 minutes in both directions.

-London Buses routes 24, 29, 73, 390 and night routes N5, N20, N29, N73, N253 and N279 serve the station, with routes 24 and 390 providing 24-hour service.
+Connections

+Day and nighttime London Buses routes serve the station.

 In popular culture

 The station appeared in the 1942 feature film Gert and Daisy's Weekend.
 The former shelter is the setting for much of the 1968 Doctor Who serial The Web of Fear.
 Dialogue in the story mentions the shelter's former use in the Second World War, and the exit in Chenies Street.

 The station is the setting of the song "Sunny Goodge Street", from the 1965 album Fairytale by singer-songwriter Donovan.
 The station exterior also appeared in the 2005 music video for "Believe" by The Chemical Brothers.